Register your food business

 Cllr James Evans, Cabinet Member for Environmental Health, said: "It is a legal requirement for food businesses to register with the council.

-"Registration enables us to give appropriate advice to businesses prior to opening to assist with compliance, undertake subsequent food hygiene inspections and award the appropriate Food Hygiene Rating Score.
+"Registration enables us to give appropriate advice to businesses prior to opening.
+We can help with compliance, undertake subsequent food hygiene inspections and award the appropriate Food Hygiene Rating Score.
 It also allows us to keep a register of all food business operators across the county.

 "In this case, the unregistered food business operator co-operated fully with our Environmental Health Service and registered their operation.
 They also implemented a food safety management system and our Food Safety Team carried a full inspection of their premises and awarded a Food Hygiene Rating Score.